-(1) For each of its systems that support order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, a marketplace shall systems review and prepare a report in accordance with established audit standards to ensure that <a href="https://example.com/its/https://example.com

-A marketplace must annually engage a qualified party to conduct an independent

-- (a) paragraph 12.1(a). - (b) section 12.1.1, and - (c) section 12.4. - (2) A marketplace shall must provide the report resulting from the review conducted under subsection (1) to - (a) its board of directors, or audit committee, promptly upon the report's completion, and - (b) to-the regulator or, in Québec, the securities regulatory authority, within 30 days of by the earlier of the 30th day after providing the report to its board of directors or the audit committee or the 60th day after the calendar year end.
+- (1) (1) For each of its systems that support order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, a marketplace shallA marketplace must annually engage a qualified party to conduct an independent systems review and prepare a report in accordance with established audit standards to ensure that it the marketplace is in compliance with paragraph 12.1(a) and section 12.4. - (a) paragraph 12.1(a); - (b) section 12.1.1; and - (c) section 12.4. - (2) A marketplace shallmust provide the report resulting from the review conducted under subsection (1) to - (a) its board of directors, or audit committee, promptly upon the report's completion, and - (b) to the regulator or, in Québec, the securities regulatory authority, within the earlier \underline{of} 30 days of providing the report to its board of directors or the audit committee or 60 days after the calendar year end.